About this report

 This report covers Alumina Limited’s office operations located in Melbourne as well as AWAC’s global operations, which include:

-- Seven alumina refineries (Australia, Brazil, Spain, Suriname and United States)
+- Seven alumina refineries (Australia, Brazil, Spain, Suriname (closed) and United States (curtailed) and equity interest in a joint venture refinery in Saudi Arabia)

-- One aluminium smelters located at Portland, Victoria, Australia
+- One aluminium smelter located at Portland, Victoria, Australia

 The bulk of this Report focuses on Alumina Limited’s 40 per cent interest in the AWAC enterprise.
 However, this update includes full facility results from the AWAC operations (unless indicated otherwise) to provide readers with a more meaningful overview of AWAC’s assets.